rosell-dk/webp-convert/README.md

 ### cwebp
 Calls the cwebp binary with an exec() call.
 Works on surprisingly many webhosts ([here is a list](https://wordpress.org/plugins/ewww-image-optimizer/#installation)).
 There is precompiled binaries in the /bin folder, compiled for different OS'es.
 Thanks to Shane Bishop for letting me copy his precompilations which comes with his plugin, [EWWW Image Optimizer](https://ewww.io/).

-Currently though, only linux version is called.
-Will be fixed soon.
+If your OS isn't supported, you can put a binary called "cwebp-custom" into the "bin" folder

 ## SECURITY
 TODO! - The script does not currently sanitize values.
+Also exec() does not md5-test cwebp before running it